 Gamla Stan is one of the world`s best-preserved medieval city centres.

-Gamla Stan is Stockholm’s original city centre and consists of Stadsholmen Island and Riddarholmen, Helgeandsholmen and Strömsborg and it is one of the most interesting parts of Stockholm to explore on foot.
+Gamla Stan is Stockholm’s original city centre.
+It consists of Stadsholmen Island and Riddarholmen, Helgeandsholmen and Strömsborg, and it is one of the most interesting parts of Stockholm to explore on foot.